-Communal outdoor living space
+Communal open space and communal outdoor living space

-- G23.
-Where communal outdoor living space is provided: - 1. locate the space so that it is conveniently accessible to the residential units on site; - 2. locate and orientate the space to benefit from available sunlight; - 3. provide flat open space, or where level changes are required, integrate these into the design of the open space; - 4. size the space so that it is proportionate to the number of residential units that it serves; - 5. design the space so that it is accessible to people with disabilities; - 6. ensure that it is overlooked by residential units and has multiple exits; - incorporate trees and/or planting into the design of the space; - incorporate shelter and shading into the design of the space; - 9. incorporate features that facilitate social interaction and also allow for private occupation; - 10. in developments with apartments where children are likely to live, incorporate opportunities for play into the space.
+G23.
+Where communal open space is provided:

+- 1. locate and orientate the space to benefit from available sunlight; - 2. provide flat open space, or where level changes are required, integrate these into the design of the open space; - 3. design the space so that it is accessible to people with disabilities; - 4. ensure that it is overlooked by surrounding buildings and has multiple exits; - 5. incorporate trees and/or planting into the design of the space; - 6. incorporate shelter and shading into the design of the space; - 7. incorporate features that facilitate social interaction and also allow for private occupation.